-As of July 5, 2021, at 11:59, the following rules will apply to the following fully-vaccinated travellers who are entering or re-entering Canada and who have been fully vaccinated against COVID-19 at least 14 days prior to arriving in Canada:
+These rules will apply to all fully-vaccinated travellers who are entering or re-entering Canada and who have been fully vaccinated against COVID-19 at least 14 days prior to arriving in Canada.

 Be sure to check the government’s latest updates on quarantine and border restrictions before planning your travel.

-In order to be exempt from the quarantine hotel stay and the full 14-day quarantine, the eligible travellers must meet all of the following requirements:
+In order to be exempt from the full 14-day quarantine, the eligible travellers must meet all of the following requirements:

-- They will need to submit proof of full vaccination with one of the COVID-19 vaccines approved in Canada (see below) within the updated version of the ArriveCAN app (unrelated to the Arrive app for newcomers).
+- They will need to submit proof of full vaccination with one of the COVID-19 vaccines approved in Canada (see below) within the updated version of the ArriveCAN app.

 - They must be asymptomatic at the time of travel.

-- They must have a suitable quarantine plan until they wait for their COVID-19 test results.
+- They must have a suitable quarantine plan.

-The upcoming changes would mean that Permanent Residents and Canadian citizens who are vaccinated against COVID-19 will be exempt from the mandatory hotel stay and the full 14-day quarantine.
+Permanent Residents, Canadian citizens, and travellers who are vaccinated against COVID-19 will be exempt from the full 14-day quarantine.
 The Federal government has stated that only COVID-19 vaccines approved for use in Canada will be accepted.

 These vaccines currently include: